2005 Project 2006 Project 2007 Project 2008 Project 2009 Project 2010 2011 History

 Q ~ What is the Reading and Remembrance Project?

 A ~ Reading and Remembrance is a free on-line resource for Remembrance Day, Veterans' Week, Women’s History Month and Character Education.
-Ten new ready-to-use lessons go online annually in September emphasize reading, diversity, equity, and research into local history.
+Ready-to-use lessons went online starting in 2005 and they emphasize reading, diversity, equity, and research into local history.
 More than 50 archived lessons and approximately 30 shorter “Minutes” are a boon to Ontario school librarians, teachers and supply teachers seeking Canadian-based, high-interest stimulus materials that supplement curricula in English, Civics, History, Music, Visual and Dramatic Arts, Law and Family Studies.

-Q ~ Do I have to use the current year's material?
+Q ~ Do I have to use all of the material?

 A ~ No, choose one that you, your board, school or class will get the most out of.